 It is important that sufficient attention is paid to them, and that they are supervised and monitored on their jobs.
 Only then will their performance grow and improve.
 In the long term, that improved performance might lead to a promotion.

-Box 3: Low performance / Average potential
+Box 3: Low performance / Average or moderate potential

 Inconsistent performers can be found in box 3 of the 9 box grid.
 That means they are a risk factor; a company can’t rely on them to perform well consistently.